rwjblue/work_days/README.md

 ## Usage

 Use your own custom work schedule by creating a class implementing your custom holiday methods and including the WorkDays::CalculationMethods module (and optionally the WorkDays::HolidayMethods module for a few of the presets).

     class SampleSchedule
-      WorkDays::CalculationMethods
+      include WorkDays::CalculationMethods
-      WorkDays::HolidayMethods
+      include WorkDays::HolidayMethods

       def observed_holidays
         [:new_years_day, :christmas_day]